computablelabs/compspec/TopLevelSpec.md

 listings should be removed, and more.
 Market creators have multiple possible voting options.

-##### All Token Holder [v0.1]
-At present, decisions are made by vote of all token holders.

 ##### Council Member Vote [v0.3]
-In near future, a threshold `T_council` will be imposed, and only token holders who hold more than `T_council` units of `MarketToken`will be allowed to vote.
+A threshold `T_council` will be imposed, and only token holders who hold more than `T_council` units of `MarketToken`will be allowed to vote.
 Market participants who hold more than `T_council` units of `MarketToken` are referred to as council members.
 Non-council members will not be allowed to vote on market actions in this scheme.

+The votes here are *not* stake-weighted.
+All council members have precisely one vote.
+So a council member with `5*T_council` and `1.1*T_council` have the same voting power.
+In addition, all council votes at present are cast publicly with no lock-commit-reveal scheme.
+This allows for the implementation of a simple voting mechanism with smaller attack surface.

 #### Investor and Owner Class [v0.2]